Evidence Management Software for Law Enforcement: What It Does for Police

 These capabilities reduce legal exposure while supporting transparency and operational discipline.

-Real-World Use Cases: How Police Departments Use Digital Evidence Management Systems
+Real-World Use Cases for Police Evidence Management

 Police agencies rely on digital evidence management system across a wide range of operational scenarios, including: